rubocode/frontier.nvim/doc/design/strategy.md

 If you are a programmer or a mathematician, you may have extracted out the common factor rather easily.

+On the other hand, the _golang_ team took quite a while to warm upto adding generics.
+It seems like a fundamental necessity after being exposed to the concept for a few decades.
+It didn't have to be nearly as ugly looking and cryptic as it is in _C++_.
+But you are at an adavantage in reducing duplication in a significant aspect of data representation with generics.
+People have had experience with it for quite a while.
+They had the option of doing something more intuitive and insightful.
+I also had huge reservations about not having a proper _enum_ type in _golang_.
+It is a bad idea to have a strategy of coding by convention and not provide first class language support for that usage.
+People end up creating automation in IDEs or language servers later trying to police the conventions.
+Ruby on Rails is a good example.

+_Golang_ certainly is not quite suited for designing abstractions to implement object centered segements such as user interfaces.
+The desire to stick to interface based composition and duck typing over inheritance has ruled out a certain class of practical applications.
+Instead it has a self-proclaimed niche in networking and backend scaling.
+It seems it is not enough of a general purpose language.
+There is a lot to like, but it also isn't _the better C_ that we were waiting for especially from the _Bell Labs_ crowd.
+With heavy weight funding and backing, was a golden opportunity missed again?

 > So everybody is in a hurry, and many of our clients want to do
 > things in less time.
 > This means they choose speed over depth.